RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 -  ``__prof_trigger``
 -  PTX assembly (CUDA 4.0).
 HCC supports inline GCN assembly.

 Several kernel features are under development.
 See the `HIP Kernel Language <hip_kernel_language.md>`__ for more information.

-These include:
+This includes:

    -  printf

 Is HIP a drop-in replacement for CUDA?
 --------------------------------------

-No.Â HIP provides porting tools which do most of the work to convert CUDA code into portable C++ code that uses the HIP APIs.
+No. HIP provides porting tools which do most of the work to convert CUDA code into portable C++ code that uses the HIP APIs.
 Most developers will port their code from CUDA to HIP and then maintain the HIP version.
 HIP code provides the same performance as native CUDA code, plus the benefits of running on AMD platforms.

 What specific version of CUDA does HIP support?
 -----------------------------------------------